Ecological dynamics

 Figure 11.
 Cool season plants and overall production has decreased.

 Overall above and below ground biomass and diversity is less than the reference community phase.
-Cool season plants such as Indian ricegrass, needleandthread, western wheatgrass, and winterfat have decreased in composition.
+Cool season plants such as Indian ricegrass, needle and thread, western wheatgrass, and winterfat have decreased in composition.
 Warm season grasses and shrubs dominate the site, especially blue grama.
 There may be small amounts of sand dropseed or threeawn.

 Resilience management.
 This is an "at-risk" community phase with range and soil health trending downward from the reference community phase.
 This community phase is less resilient to drought as ecological processes such as fine root turnover, decomposition, and mineralization have decreased.

-Pathway P1.1A
+Pathway 1.1A

 Community 1.1 to 1.2

-Cool and Warm Season Grass/Shrub Mix
+Cool and Warm Season Grass and Shrub Mix

 Long term grazing for multiple years with repetitive defoliation and high utilization during the spring affects the recovery of cool season species.
-Preferred cool season grass species such as indian ricegrass, needleandthread, and western wheatgrass will be bitten repeatedly during the early growing season, A cool season shrub, such as winterfat will also be targeted for its protein value.
+Preferred cool season grass species such as indian ricegrass, needle and thread, and western wheatgrass will be bitten repeatedly during the early growing season, A cool season shrub, such as winterfat will also be targeted for its protein value.
 Eventually warm season species, such as blue grama and threeawn, which are more adaptable to surviving under grazing grazing pressure due to defense mechanisms will be the more prominent species.

-Pathway P1.2A
+Pathway 1.2A

 Community 1.2 to 1.1

-Cool and Warm Season Grass/Shrub Mix
+Cool and Warm Season Grass and Shrub Mix

 A change in the grazing management to allow cool season species an opportunity to compete.
 This means either deferring or limiting grazing in the spring.